In This Article

 Hands up if you bleach your eyebrows.
 No?
 Me neither.
-Celebrities use a pre-event brow-bleaching session as a way to shock on the red carpet (think Kim Kardashian West at the Met Gala in 2016) and Lady Gaga, who confessed to Vogue that she bleaches hers on the daily, saying, “I like to keep them light.
-They’re more versatile for a beauty look.
-You can draw [your eyebrows] any way you want when they’re bleached.”
-It’s a beauty trick often used backstage before catwalk shows too, mostly when the designer wants the models to look “otherworldly” (read: like an alien).
+Celebrities use a pre-event brow-bleaching session as a way to shock on the red carpet (think Kim Kardashian West at the Met Gala in 2016) and Lady Gaga, who confessed to Vogue that she bleaches hers regularly.
+It’s a beauty trick often used backstage before catwalk shows, too, mostly when the designer wants the models to look “otherworldly” (read: like an alien).

-I didn’t bleach my brows at the first opportunity, the second or even the third.
-It took me almost a week to pluck up the courage to just get on with it.
-The thing is, I like that blonde, beachy hair/dark brow look.
+I didn’t bleach my brows at the first opportunity, the second, or even the third.
+It took me almost a week to pluck up the courage to get on with it.
+The thing is I like that blonde, beachy hair/dark brow look.
 I’m more than happy using my Benefit Goof Proof Eyebrow Pencil ($24) to fill in my brows each morning, making them look bigger and darker.
-I was also doing some extensive online research about brow bleaching when I came across an article where the writer mentioned brow roots (the horror), and so that put me off for a good few days.
+I was also doing some extensive online research about brow bleaching when I came across an article where the writer mentioned brow roots (the horror) and so that put me off for a good few days.

-For this to work as a good before and after test, I knew I had to go light with my brows, but I didn’t want to go white blonde.
-Even the most gorgeous models can’t pull off that one.
+For this to work as a good before-and-after test, I knew I had to go light with my brows, but I didn’t want to go white blonde.
+Even the most gorgeous models struggle to pull off that one.
 And so I followed the instructions to the letter.

 The Final Takeaway